Nutrition and Mealtimes

-We provide children with a variety of healthy foods, with special care taken to accommodate children with allergies and intolerances
+We provide children with a variety of healthy foods, and cater for children with allergies and intolerances.

-Our team is made up of a diverse group of university-educated early childhood teachers, as well as diploma and certificate III-trained educators, many long-standing staff.
-Relationships with children, families and one another are the basis of our educational program and we know children need to feel safe and welcomed in order to reach their full potential.
-When your child begins at SDN Surry Hills, our dedicated team of professionals will first spend time asking questions in order to get to know their unique needs, as well as the needs of your family.
+Relationships with children, families and one another are the basis of our educational program and we know children need to feel safe and welcomed to reach their full potential.
+When your child begins at SDN Surry Hills our dedicated team of professionals will asking many questions to help them to get to know their unique needs, as well as the needs of your family.

 Our learning environments are developed over days, weeks, months and years, with problem-solving, creativity and collaboration among our most valued teaching and learning tools.
 Our playground is a place of natural wonder and a rare gem in this inner city suburb - brimming with mature gum trees, open space, lush gardens and home to our resident guinea pigs.
-Children and adults alike benefit from the connections our garden makes to body, mind and spirit.
+You can learn more about our educational program here.

 Our families say…